Skip to content

 local rc_file=""

-# Determine which rc file to use
+# Determine which rc file and syntax to use based on shell

 if [[ "$current_shell" == "zsh" ]]; then